 Commonly known as Fuji-san, this is an active volcano located around 62 miles southwest of Tokyo.
-Surrounded by five beautiful lakes, Mount Fuji is considered one of Japan’s three sacred mountains.
+Mount Fuji is one of Japan’s three sacred mountains, surrounded by five beautiful lakes.

 The official climbing season is from early July to mid-September.
-During this time, the weather is mild, making public transportation accessible and climbing conditions safer than any other time of the year.
+The weather is mild during this time, making public transportation accessible and climbing conditions safer than any other time of the year.

 You can stay at a beautiful ryokan, a traditional Japanese inn, to relax and slow down time near Mount Fuji in Hakone.
 Check out this review of one of the best traditional Japanese inns or ryokans in Hakone.